simonesilvestroni/m2m-website/_posts/2020-05-31-13-days-official-video.md

   - history
   - independent music
   - jfk
+  - video
-description: "October 1962, the Cuban crisis.
+description: 'The Cuban crisis of 1962.
 President Kennedy announces proof of a build-up of Soviet missiles on the island.
-The world is one step from nuclear war."
-excerpt: '1962.
-Kennedy announces proof of a build-up of Soviet missiles in Cuba.
 The world is one step from nuclear war.'
 ---
-October 1962, the Cuban crisis.
 President Kennedy goes live on TV, announcing he has proof of a build-up of Soviet missiles in Cuba.
 The threat of a pre-emptive strike to America is real.
 The level of military readiness is set one step from a global nuclear war.

 _13 Days_ is a single from the concept album [_After 1989: A Trip To Freedom_]({{ site.url }}/work/music/after-1989/), released 9 November 2019.

-## On YouTube
+## Official video

 {% include pattern-video.html id="v-B88EtXr9Q" %}